Rui-Zhang1997/python-intro/python.md

 		morecode.py
 		__init__.py
 ```
 There is an \_\_init\_\_.py file in every directory that needs to act like a module.
-Without it,p
+Without it, python will not see the folder as a module.
+By setting a virtual environment, in code.py if one can import something from the topmost app.py by just `import app` and in app.py, it can import morecode.py by ``
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTYyMzQ4MDEsNzUzNDI1OTMsLTIzNj
+eyJoaXN0b3J5IjpbMTU3NzM1NjI3Niw3NTM0MjU5MywtMjM2ND
-QxMjg3NiwxOTMxNjY0NDMxLC0xNTczMDM4Mzc5LDEwNTk0MTM5
+EyODc2LDE5MzE2NjQ0MzEsLTE1NzMwMzgzNzksMTA1OTQxMzkz
-MzYsMTczOTE3NzQ3OSwzMDcwMTU2NjYsLTE0NTU2MTY2ODIsLT
+NiwxNzM5MTc3NDc5LDMwNzAxNTY2NiwtMTQ1NTYxNjY4MiwtMT
-E0ODA1ODc5MSw0MTU2ODgzOTldfQ==
+Q4MDU4NzkxLDQxNTY4ODM5OV19
 -->